 Secondary school children are eligible for free home to school transport where they attend their nearest available school if that school is over three miles from their home address.
 However, transport can also be provided where the distance to the nearest available school is less than three miles and the route is currently listed as dangerous by the council.
 Please see the Travelling to school page for further details and the full transport policy.

 You should consider how your child will get to school if you apply for a place at a school that is further away than your nearest available school.

-To find out where your nearest school is, please contact the Schools Admission Team.
+To find out where your nearest school is, contact us.

-Please note that where a new school is built, this can affect a child’s eligibility to school transport.
+Please note that the catchment area school is not always the nearest available school; and where a new school is built, this can affect a child’s eligibility to school transport.

 Find details for every existing state-funded Oxfordshire school on our list of schools page.
 You can find each school's location, contact details, catchment area (where it has one), admissions rules and history of allocation data.

 The catchment area is one of the ways that places at schools are decided.
 There are other factors, such as whether a child has a brother or sister at the school or whether they have special educational needs.
 Religious or faith schools could use the religion of your child or family as a deciding factor.

 Find the admission rules for all state-funded secondary schools, and how places were allocated on the individual school pages.